Creating a Subdivision in Home Designer Pro

-- Using the Open Plan File dialog, you will want to browse to the file that contains your house and open it.
+- Using the Open Plan File dialog, browse to the file that contains your house and open it.

 - Once it is open, go to the first floor of the drawing, and select Window> Fill Window .

-- Next, select Tools> Display Settings> Display Options to turn off the display of any objects that you do not want to copy and paste over in to the subdivision plan.
+- Next, select Tools> Display Options to turn off the display of any objects that you do not want to copy and paste over in to the subdivision plan.

-For example, you may want to turn off the Fixtures, Interior, Electrical, Furnishings, Interior and all of the Cabinets layers by unchecking them in the Disp column, so that these items will not be copied into the subdivision plan.
+For example, you may want to turn off the display of fixtures, furniture, and cabinets by unchecking the respective Disp column, so that these items will not be copied into the subdivision plan.